Note: This was written in 2013 so not “New” service areas anymore. Kept for archival reasons.

 If you’re interested in seeing what a real life example of modern VDI looks like, have a look at my recent blog post which provides an in-depth look at a mobile workforce overhaul we did for a local flooring business.
 VDI is a sector which is getting tons of attention recently, because it melds the benefits of mobile computing along with the performance and compatibility that users expect out of traditional PCs.
 I’ve personally taken my company in a Microsoft centric direction on VDI for two reasons.
 One, the capabilities are relatively easy to deploy for clients as they are all caked into Windows Server out of the gate, and two, they are generally cost effective for the long run compared to solutions from VMWare or Citrix.
 Compared to offerings like Amazon just announced with Amazon Workspaces, or VMWare’s pending offering after acquiring Desktone, leveraging Windows Servers 2012 R2 for VDI needs is pretty seamless once configured right.
 If you’ve played with Terminal Services in the old Windows Server 2000 or 2003, you will be right at home with a cleaner experience to the finish line.
 VDI isn’t just a solution to bring full Windows desktops to clients who need mobile access, like we did with Surface tablets recently.
 I’m already implementing the same VDI technology (specifically, Session-based RDS off Windows Server) for some of our HIPAA customers who need highly secure, encrypted environments for day to day work.
 Instead of wasting time upgrading and encrypting old workstations, you can get a Windows RDS server going in house and offer everyone a “desktop” they hop into that has all the safeguards necessary.
 Of course, after a move to RDS, the possibilities continue, with the option of even offering your clients the opportunity to dump their maintenance heavy PCs in exchange for thin or zero clients, like what Dell’s Wyse products offer.
 I’ll try and pen some more information about VDI in some future posts, but you can get a great launchpad from a recent video series Microsoft put on surrounding VDI on Windows RDS.

 This hot keyword has been floating around the industry for years now, and while my remarks on VDI above do have some semblance of virtualization entrenched within, this specific point on this IT trend has to do with taking down physical servers and consolidating them either locally or up in the cloud.
 Too many technicians I speak with think that virtualization is black and white.
 Some believe that the only form of virtualization they can use is in-house, or a private cloud approach, where you host your own Microsoft Hyper-V server with guest OSes loaded in.
 On the contrary, some are also mistaken and think that virtualization can only go in the public cloud, in the form of providers like Windows Azure or Amazon’s AWS.
 The more politically correct way to think about virtualization in the year 2013 and beyond is in a “hybrid cloud” viewpoint that allows you to mix and match on-premise needs with public cloud needs as necessary.
-What is Hyper-V?
 Microsoft Hyper-V has been included free of charge in Windows Server since version 2008.
 It’s a rock solid, free way to use centralized physical servers as hosts for any number of guest “virtual” servers.
 The above graphic shows just a few of the use cases in building your client’s backbone on Hyper-V. (Image Source: Microsoft) For some client work, we fully recommend them going with Windows Server and using Hyper-V to virtualize their workload.
 The Surface workforce conversion I mentioned above has its VDI hosted entirely in-house on a Dell PowerEdge, Windows Server 2012 Hyper-V instance.
 It works darn well.
 But in-house isn’t for everyone.
 Servers “in the cloud” are perfectly viable options depending on your needs.
 I’ve been leveraging Windows Azure like crazy for my own clients, and at this moment, we are building out “servers in the cloud” for two customers that are ditching on-premise boxes entirely.
 You can check out my formal remarks on what I think about Azure from a review I did earlier this year.
 Virtualization used to be something relegated to the datacenter, only touched by the upper echelons of server techs.
 Not anymore!
 While deploying local instances of Hyper-V requires some elbow grease and insight, virtually anyone can spin up a Windows Azure cloud server and get started in under a half hour with nothing more than a web browser and a credit card.

 This has got to be one of the first big footholds my company got into regarding the cloud a few years back, when the “cloud” was just a budding buzzword at the time.
 It has paid off considerably, as Office 365 and Google Apps consulting is still a large sliver of excellent work for us every month.
 When I say SaaS-hosted email, I’m specifically referring to providers like Office 365 and Google Apps, which don’t merely rely on traditional servers being placed up into the cloud to host email.
 That form of email hosting, namely hosted Exchange, is old hat and not something I recommend anymore for a variety of reasons you can read about.
 True cloud email like Office 365 leverages geo-redundancy for data access, 99.9% uptime guarantees, and security standards that meet the most stringent needs of HIPAA and federal government usage, to name just a few.
 Google has similar advantages for its Google Apps (paid, not free) service.
 Let’s face it: when it comes to email hosting, there is usually few options for doing it cheaper in-house these days, especially for 50 seat and under organizations that don’t have the money for capital IT expenses.
 I wrote extensively about this recently in an article comparing the hidden costs of cloud vs on-premise deployment, and email hosting was an easy example of how the cloud makes much better sense.
 Moving your own clients to a solid SaaS solution for email like Office 365 will not be a shoe in for getting your consulting services cut out of the picture.
 In fact, in my experience, its proven to be exactly the opposite.
 The money we cleared up from server maintenance and fixing email issues was generally reinvested in IT training, other upgrades, or even as the baseline for getting my company into an MSP style agreement for month to month support needs.
 That’s the way you should be winning new business these days.
 Providing a value proposition to your clients so they can use you in newfound ways to grow their business, not merely to keep the old dinosaur equipment closet humming.
 This approach has worked wonders for us so far, leading to exceptional year over year growth.